Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 What Are Some Solutions for Handling Law School Debt?

-If you’re passionate about having a career in law and are confident in your abilities, don’t let the costs of your education deter you from investing in a rewarding profession.
+If you’re passionate about having a career in law and are confident in your abilities, don’t let the costs of your education deter you from pursuing a rewarding profession.

 Here are several solutions to consider:

-Making Interest Payments While in School
+Making Interest-Only Payments While in School

-While under the federal student loan deferment program, you aren’t required to make any payments while you’re in school, paying at least the amount of interest that is accruing on your loans each month can help keep your student debt from snowballing.
+While under the federal student loan deferment program, you aren’t required to make any payments while you’re in school, paying at least the amount of interest that is accruing on your loans each month could help keep your student debt from snowballing.
 And if you are able to pay more than just the interest, it’s a smart idea.
 The faster you pay down your loans, the less they’ll generally cost you over time.

-Picking a Repayment Plan that Fits Your Budget
+Picking a Repayment Plan That Fits Your Budget

 Putting any Extra Funds Toward Your Debt